 Proper storage and distribution of reports across the organization

-The client had used HCL's Unica Plan as their primary system for gathering marketing campaign requirements.
-Unfortunately, the Plan project templates being used were over customized and did not support the data quality needed for effective reporting.
+The client had used a legacy Marketing Resource Management system as their primary tool for gathering marketing campaign requirements.
+Unfortunately, the templates being used within that system were overly customized and did not support the data quality needed for effective reporting.
 It was particularly troublesome when it came to “Date” data types; the client wanted the flexibility to enter multiple dates while also being able to add notes to each date individually.
 Much of the downstream reporting was done manually by a single resource using Excel.
 This dedicated resource collected and maintained marketing campaign data for building static list reports that were eventually emailed to stakeholders.
 This methodology for report distribution was not sustainable because outside of the aforementioned resource, there was no reliable way for management to locate the most up-to-date reports to the organization.